jasmax/DevOpsWithDocker/README.md

 # DevOps with Docker (University of Helsinki MOOC)
 https://devopswithdocker.com/

+**Part 1.1 Definitons and basic concepts**
-Exercise 1.1: Getting started
+*Exercise 1.1: Getting started
 Since we already did "Hello, World!" in the material let's do something else.
 Start 3 containers from image that does not automatically exit, such as nginx, detached.
 Stop 2 of the containers leaving 1 up.
-Submit the output for docker ps -a which shows 2 stopped containers and one running.
+Submit the output for docker ps -a which shows 2 stopped containers and one running.*

 C:\Users\User>docker container run -d nginx 6a4f0ed525f3b89bc83a5658dde177ddd6a8cdbeb2d509648a1286117f4935b0